oks-erm/help-u/README.md

 ### Websocket (Django Channels)

-Django Channels is the package that was used to add websocket support to the Django project.
+[Django Channels](https://channels.readthedocs.io/en/stable/) is the package that was used to add websocket support to the Django project.
 Django Channels provides the necessary tools to set up a robust and efficient websocket connection in the project, and enables real-time functionality throughout the website by allowing for real-time notifications and communication.
 It extends the functionality of Django by allowing the handling of multiple protocols, such as the HTTP protocol which is used by default, and the websocket protocol which enables real-time functionality.

 To set up websockets in the project, Django Channels uses an asgi application, which is responsible for handling the HTTP protocol, and a URL router that handles the websocket protocol.
 The router is responsible for directing the websocket connection to the appropriate view, where the communication between the client and the server takes place.

-Since we need to support both traditional HTTP requests and WebSockets in the same server all the website is served by Daphne.
-Daphne is a web server for Django that handles both HTTP and WebSockets, it is built on top of the asgi (Asynchronous Server Gateway Interface) protocol.
-Daphne is useful in situations when we need to support both traditional HTTP requests and WebSockets in the same server, which is exactly the case.
+**Daphne**

+When building a Django project that uses WebSockets, it is common to use either [Daphne](https://github.com/django/daphne) or [Uvicorn](https://www.uvicorn.org/) as the server.
+Daphne is a high-performance ASGI server that is specifically designed for use with Django Channels and is able to handle both HTTP and WebSocket connections, and it also supports HTTP/2.

+Uvicorn, on the other hand, is a high-performance ASGI server that is built on top of the asyncio library and it is not specifically designed for use with Django Channels.
+Uvicorn supports both HTTP and WebSocket connections.
+Both Daphne and Uvicorn are high-performance servers that are well-suited for use with Django and WebSockets.
+The main difference between them is that Daphne is specifically designed for use with Django Channels, while Uvicorn is a more general-purpose ASGI server.

+In terms of choosing one over the other, Daphne might be the better choice when using Django Channels to take advantage of its built-in support for WebSockets and other asynchronous protocols.
+Uvicorn, on the other hand, might be a better as a more general-purpose ASGI server.
+Following this notion, Daphne was chosen for this project.

-It might not be a good idea to handle HTTP with Daphne because Daphne is not optimized for handling large numbers of traditional HTTP requests, it is better suited for WebSockets and real-time connections.
+Utilizing Daphne for HTTP request handling may not be optimal, as Daphne is not optimized for handling large numbers of traditional HTTP requests, it is better suited for WebSockets and real-time connections.
 It may not perform as well as other web servers such as Gunicorn or uWSGI when handling large numbers of traditional HTTP requests.
-Daphne is primarily designed as a simple HTTP and WebSocket protocol server, and while it may work well for small projects, which I believe the current project is, it may not have all the features and performance optimizations needed for a high-traffic production application.
-So when the project goes big I plan to use a reverse proxy like Nginx or Apache to handle the HTTP protocol in production environments, and use Daphne or other ASGI servers to handle WebSockets.
+Daphne is primarily designed as a simple HTTP and WebSocket protocol server, and while it may be efficient for small scale projects, which I believe the current project is, it may not have all the features and performance optimizations needed for a high-traffic production  environments.
+Therefore, when the project scales, utilizing a reverse proxy such as Nginx or Apache to handle the HTTP protocol in production environments, with Daphne or other ASGI servers handling WebSockets, would be a more suitable approach.

+**Redis**

+Redis is an in-memory data store that can be used with Django Channels to provide a backend for managing WebSockets and other asynchronous protocols.
+Django Channels uses a concept called "channels" to handle WebSockets and other asynchronous protocols.
+Each channel is a unique identifier that represents a connection between a client and a server.
+When a client connects to the server, a channel is created and the client is subscribed to that channel.
+When the server receives a message from the client, it is broadcasted to all the clients subscribed to that channel.
+Redis is used as a backend for Django Channels to manage these channels.
+It stores the list of channels and the clients subscribed to them.
+When a client connects to the server, a new channel is created and the client's connection information is stored in Redis.
+When the server receives a message from the client, it uses Redis to look up the list of clients subscribed to that channel and broadcast the message to them.
+By using Redis as a backend, Django Channels can handle a large number of concurrent connections and handle messages in real-time.

 In this project, Redis is utilised as the channel layer for Django Channels to facilitate real-time communication.
 This allows to store information about groups of users connected to a websocket and enables efficient communication across different instances of the application.

+Additionally, Redis can be used as a caching system, and store session data, which can help to improve the performance of the application.

 ### Conversations List